 …

-3.7 For protection of the radiolocation service in the frequency band 3 300-3 400 MHz from IMT in the context of the provisions of Nos.
-5.429D and 5.429F, the coordination distance is contained in Table 3.
+3.7 For protection of the radiolocation service in the frequency band 3 300-3 400 MHz from IMT in the context of the provisions of No. 5.429F, the coordination distance is contained in Table 3.

 TABLE 3

 Coordination distance for protection of the RLS (from the IMT system, effective antenna height 30 m) in the frequency band between 3 300-3 400 MHz